dallaswinger/usbrubberducky-payloads/README.md

 Once you have developed your payload, you are encouraged to contribute to this repository by submitting a Pull Request.
 Reviewed and Approved pull requests will add your payload to this repository, where they may be publically available.

 # Please adhere to the following best practices and style guides when submitting a payload.
+### Purely Desctructive payloads will not be accepted.
+No, it's not "just a prank".
 Subject to change.
 Please ensure any submissions meet the [latest version](https://github.com/hak5/usbrubberducky-payloads/blob/master/README.md) of these standards before submitting a Pull Request.

 ## Naming Conventions
 Please give your payload a unique, descriptive and appropriate name.
 Do not use spaces in payload, directory or file names.
 Each payload should be submit into its own directory, with `-` or `_` used in place of spaces, to one of the categories such as exfiltration, phishing, remote_access or recon.
 Do not create your own category.